janus-rose/PiCloud/README.md

 ###b.
 Install BitTorrent Sync on Pi

-Once your Pi has rebooted, ssh and log in to your Pi again, then type these commands:
+Once your Pi has rebooted, ssh and log in to your Pi again, then enter these commands:

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/lawfulintercept/PiCloud/master/btsync-setup.sh)"